net-lisias-kspu/ContractConfigurator/Behaviours.md

             // The location name
             pqsCity = KSC

-            // An optional offset vectorfrom the center of the PQS City.
+            // An optional offset vector from the center of the PQS City.
             // Use this to make your waypoint relative to the PQS City,
             // which will make it work even for RSS or other mods that may
             // move the PQS city.
 To get the offset coordinates, position
             // your ship/kerbal at the desired location and go to the
-            // PQS Offsets tab in the Contract Configurator debug window
+            // Location tab in the Contract Configurator debug window
             // (alt-F10).
             pqsOffset = 447.307865750742, 5.14341771520321E-05, 24.9700656982985
         }